tedwin007/logger/README.md

 # Logger
 This logger will be packed to an npm package.
-The motivation for creating this logger is to create a common "language" between a simple logger (display logs) and a reporter (BE) on different projects .
+The motivation for creating this logger is to create a common "language" in different env

-In my case
+In my case I want to use it in the:
-l want to use the same logger in my e2e framework, Reporter BE and Cypress with minimum changes.
+- UI (Angular)
+- BE Reporter (Reciver, NodeJS)
+- E2E (Cypress)

-there are other solution out there like ngx-logger [https://www.npmjs.com/package/ngx-logger] that is commonly used, and was design specifically for angular.
+there is ngx-logger [https://www.npmjs.com/package/ngx-logger] that is commonly used, and frequently get updated.

-unfourtrnlly it was lacking some features I needed (some are not yet developed in this logger either):
+Unfourtrnlly it lack some features as:
- * Bulk - grouping multiple logs together (network friendly)
+ * Bulk Support - grouping multiple logs together (network friendly)
  * Caching - in cases like network disconnections we may lose the very data we need the must to identify the issue.
  * MultiFramework - Design for Angular, work only on Angular

   ## Logger Factory
- LoggerFactory is responsible for log different types of severities logs.
+ LoggerFactory is responsible for creating new logger instances,has a "global, defualt" behaviour so...
+   - There is a default configuration (LOGGER_CONFIG)
-  - You don't have to create an instance of the logger
+   - You don't have to create an instance of the logger, you can use it as a global logger (such as console.log)
-  - There is a default configuration in-place {@see LOGGER_CONFIG | LOGGER_CONFIG}

  ### To get started you can just:
    ```ts